Skip to main content

 What is liposuction recovery like?

 Once your procedure is completed, a compression garment or elastic bandages may cover treatment areas.
-These help to control swelling and compress the skin to your new body contours.
-In addition, small temporary drains may be placed in existing incisions beneath the skin to remove any excess blood or fluid.
+These help control swelling and compress the skin to your new body contours.
+Small temporary drains may also be placed in incisions beneath the skin to remove any excess blood or fluid.
+It is common to have drainage from your incisions after surgery from the fluid that was injected during the operation.

 • How to care for the surgical site(s)